 Early in the morning you’ll have breakfast and then you’ll disembark at Genovesa “Tower” Island, which is located in the northeastern part of the Galapagos (less than half a degree north of the equator).
 Genovesa is known as one of the best places to see large populations of unique, Galapagos birdlife and is a highlight of any itinerary.

-You’ll visit El Barranco, or Prince Philip’s Steps, during the afternoon.
+We’ll visit El Barranco, or Prince Philip’s Steps, during the afternoon.
 This is the only other visitor site on Genovesa aside from Darwin Bay.
 You’ll first visit the beach and continue on the trail to see nesting birds like red-billed tropicbirds, storm petrels, and red-footed boobies.
-Hopefully, you’ll also be able to spot the adorable Galapagos short-eared owl and perhaps the Galapagos fur seal.
+Hopefully, we’ll also be able to spot the adorable Galapagos short-eared owl and perhaps the Galapagos Fur Seal.

-After this very full day, we then return to the boat for dinner and overnight.
+After this full day, you then return to the boat for dinner and overnight.
 (Breakfast, Lunch, Dinner)

 DAY 3 (Tuesday): Bartolome Island & Sullivan Bay